Finite Resolution Dynamics

 In order to make this documentation as comprehensive

-and every class and function has been covered.
+and every class and function was covered.

 The main program in this software package, runhenon,